Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

 \begin{thm} Under conditions A.1[1]- A.1[5], a RSR model with $\W$ a $n \times q$ matrix will give rise to the marginal posterior distributions of $\betas$ such that:

 \textit{Proof}: See Appendix Section B.1. \end{thm}

 An immediate consequence of \cref{thm:Thm1} is that the dimension of $\bm{W}$ will not impact the point estimates for the regression coefficients.
 Thus, any choice of $q$ linearly independent column vectors which are orthogonal to $\mathcal{C}(\X)$ will give the same point estimates as a HH model using $\bm{M}_q$.
 Of course, incorporating spatial dependence in a model is a computationally expensive and often theoretically complicated endeavor.
 If the concern were simply to obtain point estimates from a non-spatial model, there would be no need to use a spatial model.
 As noted previously, the focus in fitting a spatial model is often to account for spatial correlation in residuals when computing the posterior variance.
-Hence, our interest lies in $\textrm{Var} [ \bm{\betas} | \Y ]$, which \cref{thm:Thm1} illustrates is a function of $E[{\sigma}_{\epsilon}^W | \Y] $.
+Hence, our interest lies in $\textrm{Var} [ \bm{\betas} | \Y ]$, which \cref{thm:Thm1} illustrates is a function of $E[{\sigma}_{\epsilon}^{RSR} | \Y] $.

-The prevalent expectation is that the marginal posterior variances of the regression coefficients in RHZ and HH models will be greater than the marginal posterior variances obtained in the non-spatial model. \cref{thm:Thm2} illustrates that for a broader class of RSR models including the RHZ and HH model, the opposite is true.
+The prevalent expectation is that the marginal posterior variances of the regression coefficients in RHZ and HH models will be greater than the marginal posterior variances obtained in the non-spatial model.
+In settings where RSR models are currently recommended for use, \cref{thm:Thm2} illustrates that for a broader class of RSR models including the RHZ and HH model, the opposite is true.
+In the statement of \cref{thm:Thm2}, $r = \frac{\s}{\e}$ is the inverse of the signal-to-noise ratio.